francocurotto/YDDM-re/documentation/abilities_list.md

 Restores AMOUNT LIFE to all player monsters.

 ## DIMKILLWEAKEST
-Destroy the monster with the least ATTACK (after abilities effect).
+Destroy the opponent monster with the least ATTACK (after abilities effect computation).

 ## DIMKILLTUNNEL (COST, CREST)
-Destroy one monster with the ability TUNNELING.
+Destroy one monster with the (active) ability TUNNELING.
 Cost: COST x CREST

 ## DIMKILLTUNNELALL (COST, CREST)
-Destroy all monsters with the ability TUNNELING.
+Destroy all monsters with the (active) ability TUNNELING.
 Cost: COST x CREST

 ## DIMADDCREST (CREST, AMOUNT)